-I have studied clinical research and completed a Masters Degree around weight management and making healthy lifestyle changes, partly because I had a personal interest in the topic, having struggled with my weight all my life.
+I have studied clinical research and completed a Masters Degree in weight management, because I had a personal interest in the topic, having struggled with my weight all my life.

 From research, we now know that there is a connection between weight gain/weight loss and psychological factors such as self-esteem, quality of life, stressful life events, eating disorders, mood problems, anxiety, and personality traits.
 In addition, we know from research that over 60% of people who are overweight are emotional eaters.